ProfKevinKelly/InformaTV/README.md

 ## Objectives

-- [x] Creating a linked back-end, database and front-end
+- :heavy_check_mark: Creating a linked back-end, database and front-end.
+- :heavy_check_mark: Presenting a simple visual format for the elderly person.
+- :white_check_mark: Allowing controls to allow the curator to modify and select content of the elderly’s view.
+- :heavy_check_mark: Making interactions between the trusted circle and the elderly person possible and as simple as possible.
+- :heavy_check_mark: Test all the functionalities and make sure it all works together.
+- :heavy_check_mark:Deliver the final product of the system to the client and the future potential developers.

 ## Further Progress and Development Ideas